justinjohnso-itp/cdev-final/Documentation/Posts/spotify-visualizer-dev-log-2025-05-06.md

 ---
-title: "Dev Log: Spotify Visualizer Gets an MQTT Upgrade, New Features, and a UI!"
+title: "Spotify LED Visualizer Dev Log 3: MQTT, New Features, and a UI!"
 date: 2025-05-06
 tags: ["spotify", "led visualizer", "mqtt", "arduino", "nodejs", "astro", "iot", "devlog"]
 ---

-What a productive day for the Spotify LED Visualizer project!
-We've made significant strides in refactoring core components, addressing some pesky bugs, and rolling out exciting new features for both the Arduino-powered display and the web client.

-## The Big Leap: HTTP to MQTT for Real-Time Responsiveness

-The most significant architectural enhancement today was migrating our data flow from an HTTP polling mechanism to a more robust and efficient **MQTT-based architecture**.

-Previously, the Arduino microcontroller would repeatedly poll a server endpoint to fetch the latest Spotify track information.
-While functional, this approach wasn't optimal for real-time updates.

-The new, improved system works as follows:
+Alright, it's May 6th, and it's been a pretty packed day working on the Spotify LED Visualizer.
+After hitting that wall with the Spotify API deprecating audio features (see Dev Log 2), I've been focusing on making the most of what data I *can* get.
+Today was all about a major refactor and adding some much-needed enhancements to both the Arduino display and the web client.

+## Moving to MQTT: No More Polling!

+The biggest change today was ditching the old HTTP polling system.
+If you remember from Dev Log 1, the Arduino was constantly bugging the server for updates.
+It worked, but it felt clunky and wasn't great for instant updates when a song changed.

+So, I decided to switch things over to **MQTT**.
+Here's the new setup:
-*   The **Arduino sketch (`main.cpp`)** has been refactored to utilize the `ArduinoMqttClient` library.
-It now subscribes to a dedicated MQTT topic (`conndev/spotify-visualizer`), listening for incoming messages.
+*   **Arduino Side (`main.cpp`):** I rewrote a good chunk of the Arduino code to use the `ArduinoMqttClient` library.
+Now, instead of asking, it just listens on an MQTT topic (`conndev/spotify-visualizer`) for new song data.
-*   Our **Node.js server (`web/server/index.js`)** now takes on the role of fetching the currently playing song data from the Spotify API (securely managing API tokens via Supabase to avoid exposing sensitive credentials) and then *publishing* this data to the aforementioned MQTT topic.

-This architectural shift ensures that the Arduino receives updates almost instantaneously when a song changes or playback state (play/pause) is altered.
-The result is a significantly more responsive and efficient visualizer, enhancing the user experience.
+*   **Server Side (`web/server/index.js`):** The Node.js server is now an MQTT publisher.
+It still does the job of grabbing the current song from Spotify (using Supabase for the token management, which is way better than my old file-based thing), but then it blasts that info out over MQTT.

+The beauty of this is that the Arduino gets updates pretty much the instant they happen.
+Change a song, hit pause – the LEDs should react way faster now.
+This should make the whole thing feel a lot more responsive.

 ## Arduino Enhancements: Finer Control and Smoother Visuals

-With the MQTT backbone firmly in place, we dedicated effort to refining the Arduino-powered LED matrix display:

-### 1. Custom Font for Enhanced Readability
-To better accommodate longer track names on our 32x8 LED matrix, we've integrated a **compact custom font (`5x5_6pt7b.h`)**.
-This involved:
-*   Adding the new font file to the Arduino project's include directory.
-*   Modifying `main.cpp` to leverage `matrix.setFont()` for applying the custom font and `matrix.getTextBounds()` for precise text width calculations—essential for smooth, accurate scrolling animations.
-*   Performing minor but necessary C++ identifier renaming within the font file itself, as some auto-generated names were incompatible.

-### 2. Engaging Idle Animation: A Dynamic Sine Wave
-When Spotify is not actively playing music, the matrix now displays a **dynamic scrolling sine wave animation**.
-This provides clear visual feedback that the device is operational and awaiting data, rather than appearing inactive or off.

-*How it works:*
-*   The animation is generated by calculating the Y position for each column (X position) of the LED matrix using a sine function (`sin()`).
-*   A `waveOffset` variable is incrementally adjusted in each animation frame, creating the illusion of the wave scrolling horizontally across the display.
-*   To add more visual interest, the color of the sine wave gracefully cycles through the hue spectrum (using `matrix.ColorHSV()`), creating a subtle rainbow effect over time.
-*   The animation runs at a controlled frame rate using a small `delay()` to manage its speed.

-This not only makes the visualizer more engaging during periods of inactivity but also serves as a useful diagnostic indicator.

-### 3. Potentiometer-Controlled Scroll Speed: Tailoring the Experience
-Empowering users with more granular control, a potentiometer connected to an analog input pin (`A0`) now allows for **on-the-fly adjustment of the scrolling text speed** when a track is playing.
-This allows users to tailor the visual experience to their preference, whether they prefer a leisurely crawl or a speedier ticker.

-*Implementation Details:*
-*   The Arduino firmware continuously reads the analog value from the potentiometer (which ranges from 0 to 1023).
-*   This raw analog value is then mapped to a more practical range suitable for controlling animation delay (e.g., 20ms to 200ms) using the `map()` function.
-A lower delay results in faster scrolling.
-*   The `currentScrollDelay` variable, derived from the potentiometer's reading, is then used in the `delay()` function within the text scrolling loop, dynamically altering the speed at which the track information glides across the LED matrix.

-This feature adds a welcome layer of personalization to the visualizer.

-### 4. Investigating a Display Flashing Anomaly (Ongoing)
-We are actively working to resolve a persistent issue where the LED matrix display **flashes momentarily when transitioning between the scrolling text (active playback) and the idle animation**.
-*   Our latest diagnostic step involved ensuring `matrix.fillScreen(0)` (to clear the display buffer) is explicitly called immediately before initiating the idle animation sequence.
-*   Previous attempts included removing potentially redundant `clearMatrix()` and `matrix.show()` calls from the MQTT message handler and WiFi disconnection logic.
-This particular challenge remains under investigation, and we're committed to finding a solution.

-## Crafting a Custom Enclosure: From Digital Model to Physical Form

-Beyond the software, attention was also given to the physical presentation of the Spotify LED Visualizer.
-A custom enclosure has been designed and fabricated to neatly house the electronics and enhance the overall aesthetic.

-*   **Design Approach:** The enclosure (a 3D model of which is pictured below/referenced) aims for a clean, minimalist look, suitable for a desk or shelf.
-*   **Materials & Fabrication:**
-    *   **Acrylic Sandwich:** Two precisely cut pieces of acrylic are used to sandwich the LED matrix panel.
-This not only protects the LEDs but also acts as a diffuser, softening the light output for a more pleasant visual effect and better text legibility.
-    *   **Laser-Cut Plywood Stand:** The core structure of the enclosure is a laser-cut plywood stand.
-This provides a stable base for the acrylic-sandwiched LED panel and includes space to discreetly house the Arduino microcontroller and other necessary electronics.

-This custom-designed enclosure elevates the project from a bare-bones electronics setup to a more polished and integrated device.

-## Web Client Upgrade: "Now Playing" Information Hub

-The web client, built with the Astro framework, received a significant feature enhancement.
-The main page (`index.astro`) now proudly features a **"Now Playing" section**, offering a comprehensive overview of the user's current Spotify listening session.

-Key steps in this implementation included:
-1.  **New API Endpoint Creation**: We developed a new server-side API route at `/web/client/src/pages/api/spotify/current.ts`.
-This endpoint is responsible for fetching the latest playback state from Spotify, including robust handling for refreshing access tokens when they expire.
-2.  **Frontend Integration**: The `index.astro` page was updated to:
-    *   Fetch data from this new API endpoint during server-side rendering (SSR).
-    *   Clearly display:
-        *   Album Art (if available)
+With MQTT handling the data flow, I could finally spend some time sprucing up what's actually showing on the LED matrix.

+### 1. A New Font for Tighter Spaces
+That old default font was okay, but track names can get pretty long, and on a 32x8 matrix, every pixel counts.
+I found a more **compact custom font (`5x5_6pt7b.h`)** that looked like it would fit better.
+Getting it working involved:
+*   Dropping the new font file into the Arduino project's include directory.
+*   Tweaking `main.cpp` to use `matrix.setFont()` and `matrix.getTextBounds()`.
+The `getTextBounds` part is super important for figuring out exactly how wide the text is, which is key for making the scroll look smooth.
+*   I also had to rename a few things inside the font file itself.
+Some of the C++ names it came with were a bit wonky and didn't compile.

+### 2. Something to Look at When Nothing's Playing: The Sine Wave
+Previously, if Spotify wasn't playing, the display was just... off.
+Not very exciting, and it didn't tell you if the thing was even working.
+So, I added an **idle animation: a scrolling sine wave**.

+*How it works (or how I think it works):*
+*   For every column on the LED matrix, I calculate a Y position using `sin()`.
+*   There's a `waveOffset` that I change a little bit each frame, which makes the wave look like it's moving across the screen.
+*   To make it a bit fancier, the color of the wave slowly cycles through a rainbow using `matrix.ColorHSV()`.
+*   A little `delay()` keeps the animation speed in check.

+Now, even if there's no music, there's some life in the display, and it's a good sign that it's alive and waiting for data.

+### 3. You Control the Scroll Speed!
+I thought it'd be cool to let whoever's looking at it have some control.
+So, I hooked up a potentiometer to analog pin `A0`.
+Now, you can **tweak the scroll speed of the track info** in real-time.

+*The nitty-gritty:*
+*   The Arduino reads the potentiometer value (0-1023).
+*   I use the `map()` function to change that raw value into a delay amount (something like 20ms to 200ms).
+Less delay means faster scrolling.
+*   This `currentScrollDelay` then gets used in the text scrolling loop.

+It's a small touch, but I like giving people options.

+### 4. That Annoying Flash (Still Chasing This One)
+There's still one gremlin in the Arduino code: the display **flashes for a split second when it switches from scrolling a song title to the idle animation (and vice-versa)**.
+It's driving me a bit nuts.
+*   My latest attempt to fix it was to make sure I'm calling `matrix.fillScreen(0)` (to clear everything) right before the idle animation starts.
+*   I'd already tried removing some `clearMatrix()` and `matrix.show()` calls that I thought might be redundant.
+Still no luck.
+This one's still on the to-do list.

+## Making it Look Less Like a Science Project: The Enclosure
+Software is great, but I also wanted this thing to look decent, not just like a pile of wires.
+So, I spent some time designing and putting together a custom enclosure.

+*   **The Idea:** I wanted something clean and simple that wouldn't look out of place on a desk.
+*   **The Bits and Pieces:**
+    *   **Acrylic Sandwich:** The LED matrix panel is sandwiched between two pieces of acrylic.
+This protects the LEDs and also diffuses the light a bit, which makes the text easier to read and a bit softer on the eyes.
+    *   **Laser-Cut Plywood Stand:** The main body is a stand I laser-cut from plywood.
+It holds the acrylic panel and has space inside to hide the Arduino and wires.

+It definitely looks more like a "thing" now, rather than just a bunch of electronics.

+## Giving the Web Client Some Love: The "Now Playing" Page
+The web client (the Astro site) was pretty barebones.
+It just had the login link.
+I decided it needed a proper **"Now Playing" section** so you could actually see what Spotify was, well, playing, without having to open the Spotify app.

+Here’s what went into that:
+1.  **New API Route:** I built a new API endpoint at `/web/client/src/pages/api/spotify/current.ts`.
+This guy is responsible for fetching all the current playback info from Spotify and dealing with refreshing the access token if it's expired.
+2.  **Astro Page Update**: I updated the main `index.astro` page to:
+    *   Call this new API when the page loads (it does this on the server before sending the page to the browser).
+    *   Display all the good stuff:
+        *   Album Art
         *   Track Name
         *   Artist(s)
         *   Album Name
-        *   A dynamic progress bar visually representing the current playback time against the total track duration.
+        *   A progress bar showing how far into the song you are.
-        *   The name and type of the device currently playing the music (e.g., "Living Room Speaker"), along with its volume percentage.
+        *   What device is playing (e.g., "My Echo Dot") and its volume.
-    *   The interface has been styled with a clean, dark theme, using Spotify's signature green as an accent color for a polished look and feel.

-This addition provides a much richer user experience, allowing for a quick and convenient way to check playback details without needing to switch to the Spotify application itself.

-## Minor Refinements and Housekeeping
-In addition to these primary developments, we performed some minor housekeeping by removing an obsolete Astro API route (`/web/client/src/pages/api/device/data.ts`) and its corresponding Netlify function configuration, keeping the codebase lean.

-## Next Steps: Testing and Bug Squashing
-It's been a highly productive development cycle!
-Our immediate priorities moving forward are:
+    *   I also styled it up a bit with a dark theme and some Spotify green.
+Looks pretty slick, if I do say so myself.
+    *   **Update (Post-Initial Write-up):** I then refactored this page to fetch data client-side every second using `setInterval` and JavaScript to update the DOM directly.
+This makes the progress bar and track info update in real-time without full page reloads, which is much cooler.
+I also had to fix an issue where the fetch URL was hardcoded to `localhost` for deployed builds; it now correctly uses `Astro.site` or the production URL.

+This makes the web client way more useful.

+## Tidying Up
+I also did a little spring cleaning and got rid of the old `/web/client/src/pages/api/device/data.ts` API route.
+That was from the pre-MQTT days and isn't needed anymore.
+Also zapped the old Netlify function config for it.
+Keep it clean!

+## What's Next?
+So, a pretty good burst of progress.
+The main things still on my plate are:
-*   **Resolve the display flashing issue** on the Arduino to ensure seamless visual transitions.
+*   **Nail down that flashing issue** on the Arduino.
+It's subtle, but it bugs me.
-*   **Conduct comprehensive end-to-end testing** across the entire system.
-This is a critical phase to validate the stability and correctness of all new integrations, with a particular focus on:
-    *   The reliability and performance of the MQTT communication channel under various conditions.
+*   **Serious end-to-end testing.** Now that so much has changed, I need to really hammer on it:
+    *   Make sure MQTT is solid.
-    *   The responsiveness and accuracy of the potentiometer-controlled scroll speed.
+    *   Check the potentiometer scroll speed is smooth and responsive.
-    *   The overall robustness and error handling of both the server and client applications after these significant architectural and feature changes.

-Stay tuned for further updates as we continue to enhance the Spotify LED Visualizer!
+    *   Just generally try to break the server and client to see what shakes loose.

+More updates to come as I (hopefully) squash the remaining bugs and polish it up!